London premier low-cost private medical x-rays: West London Kensington W8

 🌟We then email your digital xrays to you, your GP or specialist🌟

-We take minimal LOW-DOSE X-rays by using a DIGITAL COMPUTED XRAY SYSTEM plus close collimation to narrow the area to be imaged to an absolute minimum.
+We take minimal LOW-DOSE X-rays on OUR 2017 HIGH DEFINITION, DIGITAL COMPUTED XRAY SYSTEM with close collimation to narrow the area to be imaged to an absolute minimum.

 We take time to clearly show, explain and discuss the images and results with you so that together we can advise on the best plan of action for your health.